-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Indonesia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Indonesia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Indonesia.

 Like many Asian countries, Indonesian culture is centered around the group rather than the individual.
 As a result, businesses tend to be hierarchical and the concept of “face” is very important.
 Communication tends to be indirect, and the word “yes” often actually means no; it is frequently cited that the Indonesian language even has 12 words for yes which actually mean no. Negotiations often take a long time, and deliberations can be a show of respect.
 Hard sell tactics will not work, as Indonesians do not like to be pressured or rushed.
 Time is seen as fluid in Indonesia, with the idea that everything will happen in its own time and space.
 The first time you meet with a potential business partner, you should think of it as an opportunity to establish a relationship and should not expect to get actual business accomplished.
 Generally, the visitor is expected to end the meeting after 45 minutes to an hour.